screeley44/stateful-gluster/projects/gluster-statefulset-cloud-aws/examples/kicking-the-tires/README.md

     app: glusterfs <3>

 ```
-<1> Name of the service, this will be used in the statefulset definition as well
+<1> Name of the service, this will be used in the statefulset definition as well.

-<2> A lable identifying our application identifier
+<2> A lable identifying our application identifier.

-<3> This is our application identifier for our StatefulSet, and let's the service know which pods it will manage
+<3> This is our application identifier for our StatefulSet, and let's the service know which pods it will manage.

 #### Executing the GlusterFS StatefulSet
 TBD